This is my list of motorcycles with cruise control. It includes some surprisingly cheap and unusual motorcycles with cruise control, too!

 Yes, you can add cruise control to many motorcycles, from throttle locks all the way to advanced systems that play with the motorcycle’s electronics, like those from the Australian company MCCruise.

-But, even those modifications all work and are fine, I really prefer it generally for my workhorse, reliable, everyday motorcycle, when motorcycles come stock with advanced systems.
+But even though those modifications all work and are fine, I really prefer for the advanced systems in my everyday motorcycle to be stock ones.
 There are a few reasons for this, including a system being better integrated with a motorbike visually and electronically, to not losing value on expensive add-ons when selling the bike.
-Even the awesome well-integrated systems from MCCruise don’t look visually perfect and cost north of US$500, and up to nearly US$1,000 for some systems.
+Even the awesome well-integrated systems from MCCruise don’t look visually perfect, and cost north of US$500, and up to nearly US$1,000 for some systems.

 Let’s start with the obvious — a lot of high-end touring and sport-touring motorcycles come with cruise control.
 Nobody would be surprised to see that you can get a touring-focused motorcycle like a Ducati Multistrada, BMW R 1250 GS, a Yamaha FJR1300, or a Honda Goldwing with cruise control as standard.
 I’ve got a starting point list below of the usual suspects with cruise control, too.